dan-k-k/Mu3e-GNN-code/README.md

   />
 </p>

+Graphs are formed by combining hits that follow a detection layer sequence, assuming no track information is known.
 A cheap constraints algorithm for graph generation greatly reduces processing time, essentially focusing on graphs that closest resemble true particle tracks.

 <p align="center">
   <img